-Looking for somewhere special to sink an eggnog with friends over the festive season?
+Looking for somewhere special to sink an eggnog or mulled wine with friends over the festive season?
 Try one of these Christmas pop-ups.
 For the large majority, you'll need to book ahead.
 Merry Hic-Mas! 🍸☃️

 Skylight Rooftop at Tobacco Dock, Wapping

-Skylight at Tobacco Dock takes Christmas almost as seriously as Santa does — what with its Après Ski Lodge and igloos dishing up mulled gin and boozy hot chocolate, not to mention oozing raclette.
+Skylight at Tobacco Dock takes Christmas almost as seriously as Santa does — what with its Après Ski Lodge and rooftop igloos dishing up mulled gin and boozy hot chocolate, not to mention oozing raclette.
 There's also a rooftop ice rink, which we suggest you make use of before hitting those festive bevvies.

 Skylight Rooftop at Tobacco Dock, Wapping, ice rink until 31 December 2023, igloos until early spring 2024

 The Montague Ski Lodge, Bloomsbury